 My colleagues, clients and friends describe me as an honest, open-minded, always optimistic, warm and supportive person.
 People tend to feel safe around me; safe to share, to confide and to be who they are.
 Yet, I’m far from flawless.
 If there was a support group for perfectionists and workaholics, I’d still be attending.

 Am always burning with a deep passion to support others.
 That’s why I never truly mastered the art of delegation, even in my executive decades.
-Whenever a teammate called for help, there I was, ready to listen and coach.
-Actually, it was the best part of the day when someone stepped into my office and asked if I had time to listen and help.
-What fascinated me the most was not giving the answers, but reflecting and asking questions that helped the teammate reach their own answers.
+Whenever a teammate called for help, there I was, ready to listen and help.
 After many years in a global executive career, I finally realized that committing fully to helping others solve their stuck states is my true calling.
 It’s a calling that I have unconsciously enjoyed my entire career.

-I resonate well with what it’s like to be stuck as leader or manager.
+I resonate well with what it’s like to be stuck as leader.
 It’s this lost feeling – something is off and you are not sure where to even start to get on the right track, or even what the right track looks like.
 I’ve been there more than once.
-The biggest mistake made the first time I felt stuck was to remain proud and reject support.
-There I was thinking that doing everything alone made me strong.
+The biggest mistake made in different stuck states was to engage too many different third parties, each with their promise – coach, mentor, advisor, consultant.
+All I really needed was one person who could support with competencies from all these roles.
+And, while I couldn’t find such person myself as an executive, I decided to combine my personal strengths and to create a new profession that offers such support to leaders as an Executive Confidant.
+Support that combines coaching, mentoring and strategy skills, which come from decades of executive experience!